-I was convinced that the cheesecake from my second cookbook sweet was the best I had made.
+I was convinced that the cheesecake from my second cookbook was the best.
 It took a bit of work to get it to the right consistency.
 I wanted it heavy but light and not cloyingly sweet.
-A friend even entered into the best cheesecake in Johannesburg competition and it won, so I was affirmed that at least it was very good.
+A friend even entered it into the best cheesecake in Johannesburg competition and it won.
+I was affirmed that at least it was very good.
 Until I tested this Basque burnt cheesecake.
 Now I’m convinced this is cheesecake heaven and it is the culmination of a slight obsession.

-The tricky bit comes in with the time in the oven and the temperature.
+- Oven temperature: The tricky bit comes in with the time in the oven and the temperature.
 I baked it at 180C / 350F fan for about 50 minutes longer than the recipe.
-I think my oven runs cool especially on the fan and 180C fan is in fact 180C.
+I think my oven runs cool, especially on the fan, and the 180C fan is in fact 180C/350F.
 When I baked it on the conventional setting for round 2, the top element burnt the cheesecake, so I prefer to use the fan for more of an even bake.
 I watched it like a hawk and took it out after 1 hour and 50 minutes when I was 100% convinced it was cooked through despite it still being very jiggly.
 It puffs up like a souffle and then deflates fairly dramatically as it cools and it absolutely must do this.

-I know I’m banging on and on here about this but it’s a very expensive cheesecake to make so you don’t want to mess it up.
-My advice is to follow the Bon Appetit recipe precisely as I did and then bake it at a lower temp for longer and until you get the colour that I (and BA) achieved.
+- Baking time: I know I’m banging on and on here about this but it’s a very expensive cheesecake to make so you don’t want to mess it up.
+My advice is to follow the Bon Appetit recipe precisely as I did and then bake it at a lower temp for longer until you get the colour that I (and BA) achieved.
 Or do what they did but then don’t blame me if something goes wrong.
-Remove, cool and allow to fully set in a cool room or a fridge overnight.
+Remove, cool, and allow to fully set in a cool room or a fridge overnight.

 Basque burnt cheesecake

-Turn off the mixer and sift flour evenly over cream cheese mixture.
+- Turn off the mixer and sift flour evenly over the cream cheese mixture.
 Beat on low speed until incorporated, about 15 seconds.
-Scrape down the sides of the bowl and continue to beat until batter is very smooth, homogenous, and silky about 10 seconds.
+Scrape down the sides of the bowl and continue to beat until the batter is very smooth, homogenous, and silky about 10 seconds.

-Pour the batter into the prepared pan.
-Bake cheesecake until deeply golden brown on top and still very jiggly in the centre, 1.5 hours to 1 hour and 45 minutes.
+- Pour the batter into the prepared pan.
+Bake cheesecake until deeply golden brown on top and still very jiggly in the center, 1.5 hours to 1 hour and 45 minutes.